mahsin-islam/Data-Structures-and-Algorithms-with-JavaScript/README.md

 * leaf
 * binary trees - restrict the number of child nodes to no more than two.
+* key - the value associated with a node is sometimes referred to as the key value.
 * path - the series of edges you follow to get from one node to another node.
 * tree traversal - visiting all the nodes in a tree in some particular order is known as a tree traversal.